 All content, images, photos or other files published on this site are protected by copyright.
 Reproduction of any kind, translation, reprinting, recording and duplication in data processing systems are only permitted with written permission.
 All rights reserved.

 The data controller of this website assumes no liability whatsoever with regard to the correctness, accuracy, up-to-dateness, reliability and completeness of the information.
 Liability claims regarding damage caused by the use of any information provided, including any kind of information which is incomplete or incorrect, will therefore be rejected.

-The website operator and provider is responsible for the collection and processing of your personal data on this website within the meaning of the General Data Protection Regulation (GDPR) and other national data protection laws of the EU member states as well as other data protection regulations.
+The website operator and provider is responsible for the collection and processing of your personal data on this website within the meaning of the Data Protection Act (DPA), article 10 and other national data protection laws of the EU member states as well as other data protection regulations.
 The data controller for this website is:

 The data protection officer of the data controller is:

 Any data subject may contact our data protection officer listed above directly at any time with any questions or suggestions regarding data protection.